Socratic FAQ

 Why would people pay in points?
 Money already works.

 Money is expensive.
 It is a material thing that needs to be printed or stored in vaults, and guarded and carried in your pocket.
+It loses value because of inflation.

+Credit cards are liable to fraud, fees, and interest rates.
 Cryptocurrencies try to reduce this cost by being totally electronic, but are even more subject to scams and hacking than credit cards.

 Are points cheaper?

-Of course.
+Yes, of course.
 Points are stored online or on paper-cards that cannot be used by third parties.
 It does not need expensive vaults nor ATMs.

 The value of each point is pegged to 1 kilogram of rice which ‘inflates’ far less than money.
 With Pantrypoints, you can go to a store and buy things on barter-credit by relying on the trust between you and the seller.